adriansseur/portfolio/README.md

-# Porfolio Website
+# Portfolio Website

 Welcome to the to my Front End Developer Portfolio repo.
-Visit the deployment of this site (adriansseur.github.io) to see my projects.
+Visit the deployment of this site [adriansseur.github.io](https://adriansseur.github.io) to see my projects.

 ## Motivation